 We are committed to putting safety first and being transparent—when it comes to our operations as a company, and our actions as a neighbor.

 Every day, we are reminded of our responsibility and the importance of our task . . . because every day, we move 3 million barrels of oil and 21 billion cubic feet of natural gas across North America.
-Additionally, we generate nearly about 1,750 net MW of renewable energy, primarily from wind and solar facilities—enough to meet the electricity needs of nearly 700,000 homes.
+Additionally, we generate more than 2,000 net MW of renewable energy, primarily from wind and solar facilities—enough to meet the electricity needs of nearly 950,000 homes.

 Our annual Safety Report to the Community